-As a public company, and particularly after we are no longer an emerging growth company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company, and particularly after we are no longer an emerging growth company, we have incurred and will continue to incur significant legal, accounting and other expenses to meet reporting, listing and compliance requirements.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and the listing requirements of the NYSE and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Our management and other personnel have devoted and we expect will continue to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
 For example, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance and could also make it more difficult for us to attract and retain qualified members of our board.